 The following are the primary procedures we performed to address this critical audit matter.
-We evaluated the design and tested the operating effectiveness of certain internal controls over the impairment process, including controls related to the identification and assessment of expected hold periods.
+We evaluated the design and tested the operating effectiveness of certain internal controls over the impairment process, including controls over the undiscounted future cash flows of certain hotel properties.
+We also tested certain internal controls related to the identification and assessment of expected hold periods.
 To evaluate the expected hold periods, we: